Learning Not to Learn: Nature versus Nurture in Silico: Discussion Future Work

+This work has investigated the interplay of three considerations when designing meta-task distributions: The diversity of the task distribution, task complexity and training lifetime.
+Depending on these, traditional meta-learning algorithms are capable of flexibly interpolating between distilling a learning algorithm and hard-coding a heuristic behavior.
+The different regimes emerge in the outer loop of meta-learning and are characterized by distinct recurrent dynamics shaping the hidden activity.
+Meta-learned strategies showed limited generalization to timescales they were not trained on, emphasizing the importance of the training lifetime in meta-learning.
 A key take-home from our results is the highly nonlinear and potentially discontinuous dependence of the meta-learned strategy on the parameters of the task ensemble.
 For certain parameter ranges, the reward landscape of the meta-learning problem features several local maxima that correspond to different learning strategies.
 The relative propensity of these strategies to emerge over the course of meta-learning depends on the task parameters and on the initialization of the agent.
 Generally, this supports the notion that there is not a single inductive bias for a given task distribution.
 Rather, there could be a whole spectrum of inductive biases that are appropriate for different amounts of training data.
 Even for the same task setting, different training runs can result in qualitatively different solutions, providing a note of caution for interpretations drawn by pooling over ensembles of trained networks.
-The observed nonlinear dependence of the obtained solution may be relevant, e.g., for robotic applications, in which a rapid adaption of controllers trained in simulation to real-world robotic devices is desirable \citep[e.g., ][]{nagabandi_2018, belkhale_2020, julian_2020}.
+The observed nonlinear dependence of the obtained solution may be relevant, e.g., for robotic applications, in which a rapid adaption of controllers trained in simulation to real-world robotic devices is desirable \cite{nagabandi_2018,belkhale_2020,julian_2020}.
 It is beneficial to ensure rapid adaptation on the real robot, e.g., to avoid physical damage.
 To achieve this, the meta-learner should be optimized for a short horizon.
 This, however, introduces a bias towards not learning, or in more complex settings, for heuristic solutions that explore less than is required to discover the optimal policy.
 For such problems, the curation of the meta-learning task ensemble may have to additionally take into account potential nonlinear and long-lasting trade-offs between final performance and speed of adaptation.
-The observed sharp transition between exploratory learning behavior(s) and hard-coded, non-learning strategies can be seen as a proof-of-concept example for a "nature-nurture" trade-off that adds new aspects to earlier work in theoretical ecology \citep{stephens1991change}.
+The observed sharp transition between exploratory learning behavior(s) and hard-coded, non-learning strategies can be seen as a proof-of-concept example for a "nature-nurture" trade-off that adds new aspects to earlier work in theoretical ecology \cite{stephens1991change}.
 From this perspective of animal behavior, meta-learning with a finite time horizon could provide an inroad into understanding the benefits and interactions of instinctive and adaptive behaviors.
-Potential applications could be the meta-learning of motor skills in biologically inspired agents \citep{merel_2019} or instinctive avoidance reactions to colours or movements.
+Potential applications could be the meta-learning of motor skills in biologically inspired agents \cite{merel_2019} or instinctive avoidance reactions to colours or movements.
 The degree of biological realism that can be reached will be limited by computational resources, but qualitative insights could be gained, e.g., for simple instinctive behaviors.
 A different extension of our analysis is that to non-stationary environments, although we suspect a qualitative analogy of lifetime in our approach and auto-correlation times in non-stationary environments.